-I am professor of political theory at Goldsmiths, University of London, and do research in the areas of rhetoric and political theory – with a particular focus on the insights of Continental thought.
+I am professor of political theory at Goldsmiths, University of London, and do research in the areas of rhetoric, psychoanalysis and political theory – with a particular focus on the insights of Continental thought.
 You can get in contact via my staff web page.

-I have recently finished working on a Leverhulme Trust funded project that explored the connection between rhetoric and psychoanalysis (see the Research page).
-In the past I have published a number of books and articles on Italian political thinkers, with a view to exploring their insights for a contemporary context, particularly for a radical democratic politics.
-I have long been interested in the question of how (and whether) political ideas and theories inform the strategic analysis of practical politics; this has involved reflections on theories of hegemony, the state and discourse.
-My ‘turn’ to rhetoric in recent years extends this interest by focusing less on individual thinkers and more on repertoires of speech conceived as types of political action rooted in emotions and affects.
+In 2015 I finished working on a Leverhulme Trust funded project that explored the connection between rhetoric and psychoanalysis (see the Research page) and this is the basis of a recent book called Psychopolitics of Speech.
+The relation between speech and subjectivity continues to be of interest to me and informs my current research on topics such as hermeneutics, corporeality, fascism, and religious discourse.
+In the past, however, I published books and articles on Italian political thinkers, with a view to exploring their insights for contemporary democratic politics.
+I have long been interested in the question of how (and whether) political ideas and theories inform the strategic analysis of practical politics; this stimulated my reflections on theories of ‘hegemony’, the state and discourse.
+My ‘turn’ to rhetoric in recent years extends this interest by focusing less on individual thinkers and more on repertoires of speech conceived as types of cultural-political action.